 As a shopper, understanding the way each diamond’s proportions will impact its visual appeal is essential, through it’s a little more complicated than memorizing the color and clarity grades.
 You’ve got to know what percentages to look for, and which ones to avoid entirely.

 A GIA graded diamond with ‘Excellent’ or ‘Very Good’ proportions should be your focus during your search.
 The ‘right’ proportions depend entirely on the shape of the diamond, since what works perfectly for a Round cut diamond will look pretty bizarre on an Asscher or Emerald cut diamond.
+In any case, the perfect diamond proportions are those that maximize sparkle.

 In a nutshell, good proportions will mean that a diamond is neither too shallow nor too deep, and neither too wide nor too narrow.
 Its structure will support its beauty, rather than obstructing it.